Know Your Rights in Utah

 Firmness

-Officers are trained in methods designed to manipulate motorists into consenting to be searched and to make statements potentially incriminating themselves.
+Officers are trained in methods designed to manipulate individuals into consenting to be searched and to make statements potentially incriminating themselves.
 You can, and in most cases should, politely decline an officer's request to search.
 You should also calmly and courteously refuse to provide any information.

 Respect